onehashai/onehash-connect/templates/zerver/integrations/capistrano.md

           end
         end

-    The `--user` and `--api-key` should be the email and API key of the Zulip bot created above.
+    The `--user` and `--api-key` should be the email and API key of the Connect bot created above.
 You can also put these values in a `~/.zuliprc` file on your Capistrano machine.
 See our [API docs](/api) for instructions on creating that file.